BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 The **PostgreSQL for the SQL Server Database Professional** workshop is taught using the components listed below.
 You should install and configure each section *before* attending the workshop — there will not be time to complete setup during class.
 Note that in this pre-requisite, and in the entire course, you will switch between using various grpahical clients and also various command-line tools.
 This is inefficient, but will help you get familiarized with multiple tools.

 *All examples in this workshop use Microsoft Windows as the base operating system.
 PostgreSQL runs natively on Windows, Linux, and macOS; the hands-on exercises will work on any platform, but screenshots and path examples reference Windows and will not work on Linux, Mac or other platforms.
-Also note that we are standardizing on Postgres 17 to be consisstent.*
+Also note that we are standardizing on Postgres 17 to be consistent with instructions and screenshots at the time of course creation.*

 (**Note:** You will find a series of winget commands below if you want a command-line scripted installation)